DaveCTurner/paxos-dojo/README.md

 ### Acceptor

 The Acceptor is the most complicated module.
-It has a name, `$NAME`, which will be agreed with the facilitator in advance as it must not clash with that of the other Acceptors, and which it should include in the `by` field of any messages it sends.
+It has a name, `$NAME` (one of `"alice"`, `"brian"` or `"chris"`) which will be agreed in advance as it must not clash with that of the other Acceptors.
+It should include this name in the `by` field of any messages it sends.

 It receives two kinds of message: